 P(camRobot) Optional.
-For a mobile camera, this is the position where the robot was located when the image was acquired.
-If not specified, then the current robot position is used.
+For a mobile camera, this is the position where the robot was located when

 The point should be in BASE: 0, TOOL: 0, ARM: 0.

 Returns the calculated robot coordinates using the point data.

 This command converts pixel coordinates to robot coordinates using the calibration data of the specified calibration number.